 - Urban STEAM activities for the Go Wild Summer Playscheme in Hammersmith and Fulham with referred children from 20 families

-- Year 5 of Old Oak Primary started the project in September 2020 Catch up with what they have been doing in our news blogs
+- Year 5 of Old Oak Primary started the project in September 2020.
+You can catch up with what they did in the news blogs:

 Easter STEAM Activities at Wormholt Primary School

-We started working with some key worker children at Wormholt Primary during the Easter holidays.
+We delivered workshops for key worker children at Wormholt Primary during the Easter holidays.

 During the sessions, children had the chance to make light pictures using photographic paper, paper planes and spinners, flags and chalk pictures as you can see in the pictures below.